logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-chrome-on-android/identifying-mobile-ui-controls/_index.md

     **Fastpath:** Alternatively, you can also select **View** \> **Switch device** from the main menu.

-    **Note:** Synchronization of the Interface Viewer and Device Live Screen is always maintained when switching among devices, or Device Mode is activated.
+{{<note>}} Synchronization of the Interface Viewer and Device Live Screen is always maintained when switching among devices, or Device Mode is activated.

     -   If the Device Live Screen window is already open, Device Mode activation causes the Interface Viewer to display the GUI environment of the mobile device currently displayed in the Device Live Screen window.
     -   If the Device Live Screen window is not yet open, Device Mode automatically launches the Device Live Screen window.
 Subsequently, the Device Live Screen shows the screen of the device selected in the Interface Viewer.
 Note that,